 Beware of Door-To-Door Sales and Telemarketers That Target Seniors

-Senior citizens make up one-twelfth of the population in Minnesota, but are often disproportionately targeted for fraud over the telephone and at their doorstep.
-The Attorney General’s Office gives senior citizens the following advice when it comes to unsolicited door-to-door callers and telemarketers:
+Senior citizens make up one-seventh of the population in Minnesota, but are often disproportionately targeted for fraud over the telephone and at their doorstep.
+The Attorney General’s Office gives senior citizens the following advice when it comes to unsolicited door-to-door salespeople and telemarketers:

-- Just hang up or shut the door.
-Many people want to be “Minnesota Nice” and not hang up or shut the door on unknown callers.
+Many people want to be “Minnesota Nice” and not hang up or shut the door on unknown salespeople.
 Pushy salespeople try to use your good manners against you in order to talk their way into your home or get you to give out your banking information on the phone.
-It is not rude or impolite to firmly tell salespeople you are not interested and then hang up the phone or shut the door.
+It is not rude or impolite to firmly tell salespeople that you are not interested and then hang up the phone or shut the door.

-- Don’t let strangers in your home.
 Door-to-door salespeople may try to talk their way inside your home by misrepresenting their identity or the nature of their business.
 It is never a good idea to let strangers in your home.
 Some aggressive salespeople may simply refuse to leave your home until you buy their product.
-It is much easier—and safer—to say “no” on the doorstep, rather than try to get the salesperson to leave your home once inside.
+It is much easier—and safer—to say “no” on the doorstep, rather than try to get the salespeople to leave your home once inside.

-- Know your rights.
-Under Minnesota’s Personal Solicitation of Sales Act, salespeople who make "cold calls" at the doorsteps of Minnesota residents must clearly and expressly disclose: (1) their name, (2) the name of the business they represent, (3) the goods or services they wish to sell, (4) that they wish to sell those goods, and (5) they must show you identification with the sales agent’s name and the name of the business represented—before asking you any questions or making any other statements.
+Under Minnesota’s Personal Solicitation of Sales Act, salespeople who make "cold calls" at the doorsteps of Minnesota residents must clearly and expressly disclose: (1) their name, (2) the name of the business they represent, (3) the goods or services they wish to sell, and (4) that they wish to sell those goods.
+The salespeople must disclose this information, and also show you identification with their name and the name of the business represented—before asking you any questions or making any other statements.
 In addition, under Minnesota’s Right to Cancel law, you only have three days to cancel door-to-door sales involving personal goods or services.
-If you bought something from a door-to-door salesperson and have second thoughts, act immediately to cancel the contract.
+If you bought something from a door-to-door salespeople and have second thoughts, act immediately to cancel the contract.
 If you don’t cancel within three days, you may be locked into a costly and unwanted purchase.

-- Read the fine print.
-Never sign anything unless you have read it, and never give out your banking information to strangers.
+Never sign anything unless you have read it, and never give out your banking or credit card information to strangers.
 If anyone asks you to sign a contract, don’t do so unless you have read it over.
 If you need more time, ask them to leave the contract behind, and consider reviewing it with a trusted family member, friend, or neighbor.
 If the seller won’t give you time to review the purchase with a trusted advisor, consider that to be a big red flag.
-Don’t sign any contract if the oral promises made by the salesperson are not backed up in writing.
+Don’t sign any contract if the oral promises made by the salespeople are not backed up in writing.

 220 South River Ridge Circle